Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Annually

-Tip: Keep the documentation up-to-date.
-An outdated BC plan is worse than none during an audit – because it shows you're not taking the topic seriously.
+Tip: Keep documentation up to date.
+An outdated BC plan is worse in an audit than having none — because it shows you are not taking the topic seriously.

 Compliance as a competitive advantage?
 Yes, really.

-If you can show an enterprise customer that you are NIS2-compliant and conduct regular BC tests, you are more credible than the competitor who cannot.
+If you can show an enterprise customer that you are NIS2-compliant and run regular BC tests, you are more credible than a competitor who cannot.

-Cyber insurance is becoming more expensive and restrictive.
-But: Insurers offer better conditions for companies with demonstrable resilience measures.
+Cyber insurance is becoming more expensive and more restrictive.
+But: Insurers offer better terms to companies with demonstrable resilience measures.

-We've seen cases where the premium savings exceed the costs of resilience implementation in the first year.
+We have seen cases where premium savings exceed the cost of resilience implementation in the first year.

-Large companies are increasingly checking the cyber resilience of their suppliers.
-If you can prove that you have your risks under control, you qualify for contracts that others are denied.
+Large companies are increasingly evaluating the cyber resilience of their suppliers.
+If you can prove your risks are under control, you qualify for contracts that remain out of reach for others.

-In company sales or acquisitions, IT resilience is examined.
-Companies with clean compliance documentation achieve better valuations – because the risk for the buyer is lower.
+In company sales or acquisitions, IT resilience is assessed.
+Companies with solid compliance documentation achieve better valuations — because the risk for the buyer is lower.

-Here's the warning: There is also the wrong approach.
+Here is the warning: There is also a wrong approach.

 • Create once, then forget